Detection of disk-jet co-precession in a tidal disruption event: Acknowledgments

 This study used observations collected at the European Organisation for Astronomical Research in the Southern Hemisphere, Chile, as part of ePESSTO+ (the advanced Public ESO Spectroscopic Survey for Transient Objects Survey). ePESSTO+ observations were obtained under ESO program ID 112.25JQ.

 We thank Pu Du for coordinating the Lijiang 2.4m Telescope observations, which provided two spectra taken on 2024-02-24.
-We also thank Ning Jiang, Youjun Lu, Song Wang, and Jianmin Wang for the useful discussion.
+We also thank Ning Jiang, Wenda Zhang, Youjun Lu, Song Wang, and Jianmin Wang for the helpful discussions, and Wu Jiang for his help with the VLBA data analysis.

 \paragraph*{Funding:}